AmadeusITGroup/Think-Inside-the-Box-White-Paper/README.md

 ## Overview

-This repository contains a white paper proposing **co-packaged documentation** — the practice of shipping structured, AI-optimized documentation alongside library code within the same distributable package artifact.
+This repository contains a white paper proposing **co-packaged documentation**, the practice of shipping structured, AI-optimized documentation alongside library code within the same distributable package artifact.

 ## The Problem

 AI coding assistants (GitHub Copilot, Claude, etc.) are transforming software development, but they operate without the contextual knowledge they need when consuming libraries.
-Today's packages contain code but not documentation — the docs live on websites that AI agents struggle to access and consume.
+Today's packages contain code but not documentation, the docs live on websites that AI agents struggle to access and consume.
 This gap forces agents to rely on stale training data, producing hallucinated APIs, deprecated patterns, and incorrect usage.

 ## The Solution